Glossary & Terminology

 Time to Reorder (TTR)

-Another term for "Days to Order" — how many days until you should reorder based on current velocity.
+Another term for "Days to Order" — how many days until the reorder point is hit based on the 365-day simulation.

 U